nikhilCad/nikhilCad.github.io/content/projects/python-news-reader.md

 hideAuthor: true
 ---

- - Created a NewsReaderAppusing Python
+ - Created a NewsReader App using Python
  - Provided a way to subscribe user’s sources using RSS feeds available at preferred website
  - Use beautifulsoup library to parse the website content with selectors